Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

-The Samsung Customizable Frame TV has astounding 4K resolution, crystal clear sound, and a multitude of ports to make it versatile in whatever it is you need it to do.
-If I were looking for features on a best TV for bedroom, these features would definitely be at the top of my list.
+The Samsung Customizable Frame TV has an astounding 4K resolution, crystal clear sound, and a multitude of ports to make it versatile in whatever it is you need it to do.
+If I were looking for features on the best TV for the bedroom, these features would definitely be at the top of my list.
 So, when considering the best TVs, remember this option.

 The Samsung Frame 43 is about as good as a bedroom TV as you’re going to get.
 It’s mid-sized at 43 inches, but keep in mind that this is your bedroom TV, not a living room TV.
-It’s 20 watts of power is more than enough sound to fill a bedroom, and it’s also compatible with both Alexa and Bixby!
+Its 20 watts of power is more than enough sound to fill a bedroom, and it’s also compatible with both Alexa and Bixby!
 For an additional option for QLED TVs, you can read our Samsung Q7F review, which is offered in a range of sizes from 55″ to 75″.

-The Samsung Frame QLED TV boasts an impressive 43 inch screen size which should be large enough for any bedroom.
+The Samsung Frame QLED TV boasts an impressive 43-inch screen size which should be large enough for any bedroom.
 But if you want something smaller, check out the LG 24LJ4540 TV.
 The Samsung Frame boasts 4K picture quality which is great for watching a movie in bed.
-But while some quantum dot TV’s have thousands of nits of brightness, the Frame only has a few hundred, making it a little dim by comparison.
+But while some quantum dot TVs have thousands of nits of brightness, the Frame only has a few hundred, making it a little dim by comparison.
 You can check out our Samsung the Frame review to see what sets this model apart from other TVs.
 Alternatively, you can read our comparison of the Samsung Frame vs LG OLED to see which one is right for you.

 The Samsung TV comes with a plethora of smart home options.
-The Frame is compatible with Alexa, so you can opt for the built-in bixby voice assistant.
+The Frame is compatible with Alexa, so you can opt for the built-in Bixby voice assistant.
 If you don’t need a voice assistant, the Samsung Electronics UN32N5300AFXZA 32″ 1080p Smart LED TV is another way to go.
-Of course, you’ll need to connect to wi fi in order to use these features, but that shouldn’t be too much of a problem.
+Of course, you’ll need to connect to wi-fi in order to use these features, but that shouldn’t be too much of a problem.
 Of course, you can also control the Smart TV features with your mobile devices too.
 If you aren’t very tech-savvy and want an easy-to-use smart TV, the Samsung M5300 could be right for you.

 The included art mode allows you to display art store quality pieces instead of a black screen.
-Out of the packaging, the included one connect box is fantastic for hiding cables whether you’re using a gap wall mount without stand, a TV stand, or a media unit.
-The H x W x L of the TV is 38.1 x 21.9 x 1.7 inches, almost the same as the Sony XBR43X800H, so take that into account if you do decide on a media unit!
+Out of the packaging, the included one connect box is fantastic for hiding cables whether you’re using a gap wall mount without a stand, a TV stand, or a media unit.
+The TV’s H x W x L is 38.1 x 21.9 x 1.7 inches, almost the same as the Sony XBR43X800H, so take that into account if you decide on a media unit!